CARROT CAKE SOURDOUGH PANCAKES

 To serve: roughly chopped walnuts and maple syrup

-Sift together the flour, salt, sugar, cinnamon, ginger, baking powder and baking soda (Note: in case the mixture is not used immediately, leave the baking powder and baking soda out at this point, and add them just before using the sourdough mix to make the pancakes).
+(Note: in case the mixture is not used immediately, leave the baking powder and baking soda out at this point, and add them just before using the sourdough mix to make the pancakes).

-Put the cooked pancake on a large plate and place it in the oven to keep it warm.
+Put the cooked pancake on a plate and place it in the pre-heated oven to keep it warm.
 Repeat, oiling and frying, until all the dough has been used up, keeping the pancakes warm in the meantime.

 CARROT CAKE SOURDOUGH PANCAKES